xcart/xcart-docs/_pages/kb_en/modules/related_products.md

 And here is an example of how related products can be used as a source for product recommendations for the Add to Cart popup.
 Note the items in the section "Customers who bought this also bought":
 ![xc5_products_related_products1.png]({{site.baseurl}}/attachments/ref_4a5rpsQq/xc5_products_related_products1.png)
-(More info on how to enable this feature can be found in the section {% link "Add to Cart PopUp Module" ref_1iGC8Efj %})
+(More info on how to enable this feature can be found in the section {% link "Add to Cart PopUp Addon" ref_1iGC8Efj %})

 ## Adding Related Products for a Product
 Imagine that you have a product in your product catalog that you want to connect with one or more other products so that these other products will be recommended to customers when the customers show an interest in the first one.
 To do that you will need to edit the first product specifying the other products as related to it.
 Here's how it can be done: